Dimensional reduction for anyons in the average-field approximation: Introduction

-\end{theorem} Theorem \ref{GSEresult} indicates that, in this dimensional reduction process, the ground state energy of 2D anyons is asymptotically equal to the sum of the ground state energies of two directions, the tight one in the $y$ direction and the loose one in the $x$ direction, where the ground state energy in the $x$ direction is given by the quintic NLS energy.
-When proving the energy lower bound in Section \ref{secLower}, we also have a relation between the ground states ($L^2$ normalized minimizers) as follows: \begin{theorem}[\bf Ground states / $L^2$ normalized minimizers] Let $\Psi$ be a ground state for \eqref{2Denergy} and let $u_{\varepsilon}$ be as in \eqref{def-u}.
-Then there exist a ground state $\varphi_0$ for \eqref{1Denergy} and a vanishing sequence $(\varepsilon_k)_{k\in \mathbb{N}}$ such that, for any constant $\tilde{R}$ and $p\ge 2$, we have
+\end{theorem} Theorem \ref{GSEresult} indicates that, in this dimensional reduction process, the ground state energy of 2D anyons is asymptotically equal to the sum of the ground state energies in two directions, the tight one in the $y$ direction and the loose one in the $x$ direction, where the ground state energy in the $x$ direction is given by the quintic NLS energy.
+And the 2D ground state also decoupled into these two directions as stated in Theorem \ref{gsfunction}.
+The phase $e^{\mathrm{i} \beta S}$ in \eqref{ansatz} in not visible at the $L^2$ level, but it would appear in an $H^1$ bound, as in the decoupling relation for many anyons proved in \cite{RouYan-23b}.